 My husband Paul and I were exploring the shops of Naples when I remembered.
 “I want to go out to the Pier and take some pictures before we leave,” I said.

-Its entrance was fringed with palms and close with sea grapes, making a tunnel over the path.
+Its entrance was fringed with palms and shaded with sea grapes, making a tunnel over the path.
 The walkway spilled out onto sea grass and white sand.

 At the Pier’s base, people stretched out on beach towels or strolled along the edge of the surf.
 A Plein Air artist scowled at his creation, adding a dab of color to his brush.

 We gazed off the edge of the Pier, and the underwater world was ours to admire.
 Minnows and fish swirled below, thick around the pilings, so many the water boiled in great circles where they swam.

-Children, grandparents, and girls in bikinis fished, dangling lines over the sides of the Pier, exclaiming in excitement when their poles suddenly bent.
+Children, grandparents, and girls fished, dangling lines over the sides of the Pier, exclaiming in excitement when their poles suddenly bent.

 Paul was smiling, too.
 He reached for my hand.
 “I could stay here all day.”

 I felt the same: taken by the beauty, the perfume of salt, and the sound of the surf.

 This simple outing, in a sophisticated town intent on indulging every whim, ended up being one of our favorites.

 Turns out that breathing in the sweet music of nature can be the biggest luxury of all.